Click an icon to learn more about each trek

 The Pilgrims’ Way is also being integrated into the Via Francigena as an extension of the major Canterbury to Rome route.
 As there are many variants along the entire Via Francigena trail, we decided to incorporate the called “Francigena Britannica” extension path into our plans.
 We believe this trek will be a great warm-up for our longer hiking adventure.

-As we hike in England, Switzerland, and Italy to St. Peter’s Basilica in Vatican City, we look forward to viewing diverse mountain, forest, lake, and stream scenery, as well as discover the historic and cultural significance of this ancient path.
+As we hike in England, Switzerland, and Italy to St. Peter’s Basilica in Vatican City, we look forward to viewing diverse mountain, forest, lake, and stream scenery, as well as discovering the historic and cultural significance of this ancient path.

 Read more about our journey below: